 IMPORTANT NOTICES:

-This reverse osmosis system contains a replaceable treatment component critical for effective reduction of total dissolved solids.
-The product water shall be tested periodically to verify that the system is performing satisfactorily.
+This reverse osmosis system contains replaceable treatment components critical for effective performance.
+It is the user's responsibility to, and the manufacturer strongly recommends that the user, periodically test the product water to verify the system is performing satisfactorily.